Topguy42/Vortex/README.md

 - 10+ color themes (Dark, Light, Ocean Blue, Purple, Green, etc.)
 - Animation controls and compact mode
 - Performance optimization settings

+### 💜 Discord

+- If you would like more information or links feel free to join the vortex discord server https://discord.gg/CWfSsmepxa